NickCrews/airtable-kit/README.md

 If you dropped the `as const` you would have a plain javascript file if you are working with javascript.
 You can get the CLI to do this with the `--format js` flag.

-There is also a typescript API to get and save the schema.
-Read the code to see how.

 Now, use the generated schema to create a type-safe Airtable client: